 Behavior and Temperament

 The Trinidad Olive Tarantula is known for its capability to stay in a communal environment.
-Several TOTs can live in the same enclosure as long as there is enough food to keep them from cannibalism.
+Several spiders can live in the same enclosure as long as there is enough food to prevent cannibalism.

 Their behavior is shy and skittish.
 They’ll throw up a threat pose if they feel frightened and cornered, but their first instinct will always be to flee.